jellythefish/cpp_serializers/README.md

 ### Conclusion

-The analysis tables (RAM and File serialization / deserialization) show that Google Protocol Buffers has got minimal relative total time.
-Also, it has to produce the amount of data 1,10 times larger than Avro and MessagePack what is quite good.
+The analysis tables (RAM and File serialization/deserialization) show that Google Protocol Buffers has got minimal relative total time.
+Also, it has to produce the amount of data only 1,10 times larger than Avro and MessagePack what is quite good.
 So, Protocol Buffers is the best method among others if the low amount of time and memory spent on serialization and deserialization is crucial.
 On the contrary, never use XML as the serialization and deserialization method in any programming language.
-It ran out of efficiency nowadays due to it overloaded unnecessary tags.
+It ran out of efficiency nowadays due to its overloaded unnecessary tags.

 ### About poor time of YAML